rheia-framework/RHEIA/docs/sphinx/connecting your own model.rst

 `EnergyPLAN <https://www.energyplan.eu/>`_ is a software that evaluates national energy system operation.
 It is used by industry, researchers and policy-makers worldwide.
-The software includes the electricity, heating, cooling, industry and transport sector to characterize, among others, the primary energy consumption and CO2 emission.
+The software includes the electricity, heating, cooling, industry and transport sector to characterize, among others, the primary energy consumption and CO2 emissions.
 Generally, the software is used through a user-friendly user interface, but it can be called through an external command as well.
 When calling EnergyPLAN through an external command, the input parameters are provided and the outputs are written in external text files.